LassoSoft/LassoGuide/lasso_guide_source/language/variables.rst

 Type Constraints
 ================

-A **type constraint** can be applied to a local or thread variable in order to ensure that the value of the variable is always an object of a particular type.
-For example, a local variable could be constrained to always hold a ``string`` object.
-If an attempt was made to assign to that variable a non-string object, such as an ``integer``, the assignment would fail.
+A :dfn:`type constraint` can be applied to a local or thread variable in order to ensure that the value of the variable is always an object of a particular type.
+For example, a local variable could be constrained to always hold a string object.
+If an attempt was made to assign to that variable a non-string object, such as an integer, the assignment would fail.

 Lasso is a dynamically typed language, and, by default, variables can hold any type of object.
 Type constraints permit a developer to restrict variables to